 Why Do You Want to Bake/Blog?

-Initially, you wouldn’t think there were that many reasons to bake a cake, but, when you take a little time to reflect, their could be many motivations.
+Initially, you wouldn’t think there were that many reasons to bake a cake, but, when you take a little time to reflect, there could be many motivations.
 To treat yourself, the therapeutic nature of the process, to celebrate, to say ‘sorry’ or even to sell your creations for profit.

 The same applies to content marketing, before you start the process you have to understand what you are trying to achieve.
 For a SME, some of the most common reasons include: